 Why search visibility works like marathon pacing, not a sprint

 The mistake is treating SEO like a one-time push instead of a compounding system.
 That mindset creates short-term activity and long-term disappointment.
-The rest of this article is about where bursts help, where they fail, and what a sustainable pace looks like for a lean team that cannot afford to spend its time making content that sits there politely doing nothing, especially when AI writing checkers remain unreliable at judging what actually works.
+The rest of this article explains where bursts help, where they fail, and what a sustainable pace looks like for a lean team that cannot afford to spend its time making content that sits there doing nothing, especially when AI writing checkers are still unreliable at judging what actually works.

 Why bursts feel productive and still fail in search